winstonlarson/old_website/resume.md

 <span style="font-size:1.5rem;">**INNOSIGHT**</span><br>
 **Innovation strategy consultant** | Lexington, MA | *2014 - Present*<br>
 Member of consulting team developing strategies for the Fortune 500 to respond to disruptive innovation.
-Responsible for analysis, communications, and client management.
+Responsible for analysis, communications and presentations, and client management.
 Hired as analyst, promoted twice to senior associate.
 Project highlights:

 * **Early-stage Pharm R&D:** Proposed a disease area with scientific potential and high unmet medical need.
 Identified talent, created venture pitch, outlined clinical objectives & timelines, and evaluated potential partners.
 Resulted in new therapeutic R&D program and multimillion dollar funding at major pharmaceutical company.
 * **Clean Tech:** Coached manager of a new innovation group at a major power utility, focused on new water sources in California.
 Guided development of go-to-market strategy, day-to-day management, and team leadership.
 Built model of market size, sales growth, and costs for new business.
 Helped gain CEO support and additional funding.